 And, just naturally, the further you move toward your goals, the further you’ll want to move.
 Rewarding yourself mostly for significant accomplishments rather than just the small ones you did when you were a newbie will hold you accountable for your own success.

 I admit it–old me was dissatisfied.
 Old me was bored, frustrated with my standing in life, discontented with the direction in which I was—or more to the point wasn’t—headed.

 Now, new me progresses forward.
 New me advances my life daily and has hope for a bright, prosperous future.
 New me has good time management.

 I like the new me.

-New me gets things done.
-Thanks to new me, I like my life much more today than I did yesterday.
+New me gets things done, every day.
+Thanks to new me, I feel like my life is much more today than it was yesterday.
 And I’ll like it, even more, tomorrow than I do today.